RobotLocomotion/drake-blender/README.md

 atop
 [Blender](https://www.blender.org/).

-**This repository is currently a WORK IN PROGRESS and still has many bugs.
+**This is a relatively new project and may still have bugs.
-Please check back later once the code has been battle-tested.**
+Please share your issues and improvements on GitHub.**

 ## Compatibility